Fares3993/Driver-Behavior-Detection-GP/README.md

 * Live Detection for Driver Behavior
 * If the driver is drowsy, the system will send an email to all of the driver's contacts
 * User can add more contacts email
 * Each user Each user can choose a sound for alert

+## Some Screenshots: